 How Many Side Dishes Should You Serve For Thanksgiving?

 The number of side dishes served depends on how many people will enjoy their Thanksgiving meal with you and how much your family likes leftovers.
-I usually serve to stuff green like Brussels sprouts, mashed potatoes, and sweet potatoes at our family meal.
+I usually serve stuff green like Brussels sprouts, mashed potatoes, and sweet potatoes at our family meal.

 How Long Do Sides Typically Keep Fresh?